By: Catalina Sanchez

 E.L.M: What is Primary Health Care Institute’s vision?

 P.H.C: Primary Health Care is one of the largest providers of health care services in Australia.
-We have an expansive network of multi‑disciplinary medical centres, pathology laboratories and diagnostic imaging centres.
+We have an expansive network of multi‑disciplinary medical centres, online pharmacies, pathology laboratories and diagnostic imaging centres.

 We provide over 8 million consultations across our 71 medical centres each year.